Lifer (band): Reunion shows, reformation and new music (2010–present)

 Lifer performed an acoustic reunion show in support of three-year-old Emalee Kate Kachurkain, who had cancer.
 The concert took place in Berwick, Pennsylvania on August 14, 2010 with all the original members minus Chris Lightcap, who was on tour with Shinedown.
 Turntablist Tony Kruszka handled drum duties.
-Lifer performed 10 previously released songs which included, "Ugly", "Parade", "New", "Key of Me", "Swallow", "No Need", "Perfect with Silence", "Not Like You", "Boring" and "Breathless".
+Lifer performed 10 previously released songs which included, "Ugly", "Parade", "New", "Key of Me", "Swallow", "No Need", "Perfect", "Not Like You", "Boring" and "Breathless".
 "Key of Me" hadn't been played since Lifer was known as Strangers with Candy in 2000.

 In July 2018, Coyle announced a second acoustic reunion show with Aaron Fink, performing songs from the debut album and covers from the Strangers with Candy era.
 The show took place in their home town of Wilkes-Barre on August 24, 2018.
 Coyle and Fink have since reformed the band with a new lineup featuring former turntablist Tony Kruszka on drums and Mike Morgan (of Nick Coyle's other band The Drama Club) on bass.
-On March 31.
-2020, Lifer released their first new single in 18 years titled "The Start of Something Else".
+On March 31, 2020, Lifer released their first new single in 18 years titled "The Start of Something Else".

 Musical style and influences

-The members of Lifer claimed their influences as Deftones, Faith No More, Godsmack and Tool.
+The members of Lifer claimed their influences as Deftones, Faith No More, Sevendust, Godsmack, Tool and Glassjaw.
 According to AllMusic, the band travels "within the darkest lines of alternative metal inspirations, presenting soul-rupturing themes composed of raging guitar strains and fierce and brutal rhythms controlled by mind-gazing lyrics."
 Lifer garnered heavy comparisons to Sevendust and Tool, although their sound has also been likened to Factory 81, Incubus, Liquid Gang, Limp Bizkit, Linkin Park, Live and Skrape.
 Tony Kruszka stated that after their success on MTV's Ultimate Cover Band Contest, they were told to "change the music around and to change our style and start playing the lighter stuff to draw more people", remarking that "I think that us not changing anything with our style is why people want to see us play."